 This law prohibits both use and possession of any tobacco product on all school property and at all school events.
 Please read the statute carefully and note that possession of tobacco products on school grounds and at school events is prohibited even if the tobacco products are not being used.
-Tobacco products include cigarettes, cigarette papers, cigars, smokeless tobacco and cigarette tobacco.
+Tobacco products include cigars, cigarettes, "e-cigarettes" and other nicotine delivery devices, cigarette papers, and smoking or chewing tobacco.